Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 Currently targeting:
 * Wow version 3.3.0

+2.3.6:
+* No Defect: Factor in the DAMAGE procs, not just the healing procs of items.
+This probably needs to be refactored.
+Also the specials proc rate for OnMeleeHit was wrong.
+* Defect 15682: Add in a Hit Rating option to the Optimizer list.
+* No Defect: I had the math all wrong for DW weapon speeds.
+It was increasing w/ 2 weapons rather than decreasing considering the white hits would occur more frequently rather than less in DW situations than 2H.
+* Defect 15212: Refactored ManageRP to just limit based on RP.
+More work needs to be done to better reveal what kind of values we should be seeing when bringing in Avoidance #s and weapon speed.
+* Defect 15671: I had Improved Icy Talons stacking with Normal IcyTalons for the tank's own haste.
+It works out to only expand the effect from just the tank to the whole raid.
+This suggests that we still need to find some way to include raid Utility into the value of effects/talents.

 2.3.5:
 * Exposed Experimental switch via options panel in Rawr2.
 * Fix for Defect 15640: Display option values were not all persisting.
+* Fix for Defect 14840: Fixed parser & internal evaluation of multi-tiered special effects.
+* No Defect: Bryntroll, the Bone Arbiter not properly modeled. - Healing not modeled as part of the life stealing.
+* No Defect: Implementing HealthRestore & HP5 effects in the model.
+It's not great, but really I need to figure out what the time frame really looks like for any given value.

 2.3.4:
 * Adding in the experimental work in prep for Bosshandler.